Benefits of group insurance plans

 How is gratuity calculated?

-Gratuity is typically calculated using the formula: (Last Drawn Salary × 15 / 26) × Number of Completed Years of Service.
+Gratuity is typically calculated using the formula: (Last Drawn Wages × 15 / 26) × Number of Completed Years of Service.

-"Last Drawn Salary" includes your basic pay and dearness allowance, while 15/26 represents 15 days of wages out of the 26 working days in a month.
-The "Number of Completed Years of Service" includes any part of a year greater than six months, which is rounded up to the next full year for calculation purposes.
+"Last Drawn Wages" would be computed as per the new definition under COSS, while 15/26 represents 15 days of wages out of 26 working days in a month.
+The "Number of Completed Years of Service" includes any part of a year greater than six months, which is rounded up to the next full year for calculation purposes (subject to having completed minimum 5 years or 1 year of service, as the case may be).

 Example calculation: